Zoysia tenuifolia or Mascarene Grass : Planting, Cultivation, and Care

 Fertilisation with a slow-release fertiliser is advisable once a year, at the beginning of spring.
 The process can be repeated in July or August.

-Mowing is only required once or twice a year, typically in June and/or September.
+Mowing is required only once or twice a year, typically in June and/or September.

 Pests and Diseases